SuperPWA/super-progressive-web-apps/readme.txt

 = Will Progressive Web Apps work on iOS devices? =

-Starting with Safai and Chrome for iOS 11.3, Apple devices offer partial support for PWA's.
+Starting with Safari for iOS 11.3, Apple devices offer partial support for PWA's.
 However, there is no native Add To Home Screen prompt just yet.
 You can add your app by tapping "Add to Home Screen" button in the share menu of the browser ( look for the square icon with an up arrow in the foreground ).

 Just like you, we are eagerly awaiting the upcoming releases and we hope to see better compatibility in the coming months.